The 2016 Prize is now open for submissions. For instructions on how to enter, please download the submission form below.

-The triennial Risa Domb/ Porjes Hebrew-Engligh Translation Prize, initiated in 1998 to promote recognition of the skills of Hebrew-English translators, is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
+The triennial Risa Domb/ Porjes Hebrew-English Translation Prize is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
 It was re-named in honour of Risa Domb, the revered Cambridge Professor of Hebrew Literature.
+The prize was initiated in 1998 to promote recognition of the skills of Hebrew-English translators.

 The 2013 Prize